My tips and tricks so you can live a life of travel.

 I always use Skyscanner to find the lowest rates for flights.
 This site searches through hundreds of flight websites and finds the best deals.
 It’s easy to spot which days are cheaper to fly, and I’m able to plan accordingly.
 In addition, I always make sure to check the airline website.
 Sometimes the cheapest deal can be found on the airline website, especially if there’s a seat sale.

 When I’m not able to travel for extended amounts of time, there’s always something new to explore close to home.
 At home in Ontario, there are always different activities and places that I’ve never visited before.
-When Justin and I first started dating, we would often spend the day in a neighbourhood in Toronto that we’d both never explored before.
+When Justin and I first started dating, we would often spend the day in a neighborhood in Toronto that we’d both never explored before.
 This past year, we were in awe of a frozen Niagara Falls during the winter, went kayaking in the 1000 Islands, tried stand up paddleboarding for the first time, had a treetop trekking adventure in Collingwood, and stayed overnight in a glamping tent.
 Those adventures weren’t far from home, and they were all exciting and memorable experiences.

 This might seem like a huge contradiction to this article, but hear me out.
 It’s one thing to cut back in order to save for travel, but don’t deprive yourself of other things that you really enjoy.